 ELL Team Responsibilities

-The team was formed for the oversight of student screening, student progress and revision of curriculum, programming, and service delivery based on the needs of the ELL students.
+The team was formed for the oversight of student screening, student progress, and revision of curriculum, programming, and service delivery based on the needs of the ELL students.
 The work of this team includes the development of English Learner Education (ELE) program procedures for providing support and accommodations that will give all students access to the core curriculum.
-The team consists of ESL Teachers, building administrators, classroom teacher representatives with ELL students and the ESL Director.
+The team consists of ESL Teachers, building administrators, classroom teacher representatives with ELL students, and the EL Director.
 The ELL Team meets quarterly to review data of student needs, student progress, and curriculum and service delivery.

 ELL Parent Group

 Newburyport Public Schools believes that parents play an important role in their students' programs and should be involved in all aspects of their education.
 Building a relationship between the parents and school professionals is important to the success of the student's academic and social life.